 But if you follow these simple tips, I assure you will deliver a healthy baby.

 Starting with the basics, make an appointment with your doctor the moment you find you are pregnant.

 Follow –up with the doctor every 4 weeks until the 7th month, every 2 weeks until the last month, and every week until delivery.

-Discuss with friends and acquaintances in your area to choose the best and trustworthy doctor you feel comfortable in discussing your problems with.
+Discuss with friends and acquaintances in your area to choose the best and trustworthy doctor.
+You must feel comfortable in discussing your problems with him/her.

 Things to keep in mind at the doctor’s visit: